Kong/docs.konghq.com/app/enterprise/2.2.x/deployment/installation/centos.md

 {% include /md/{{page.kong_version}}/bintray-and-license.md %}
 * A supported CentOS system with root-equivalent access.

 ## Step 1.
-Prepare to Install Kong Enterprise and Download the License File
+Prepare to install Kong Gateway and download license file

-There are two options to install Kong Enterprise on CentOS.
+There are two options to install {{site.ee_product_name}} on CentOS.
 Both require a login to Bintray.

 {% navtabs %}
 {% navtab Download RPM file %}